 Typically, most of the reforms to tax rules are announced in November/December each year, with reforms expected to become law in February or March of the following year.
 Any reforms of significance, and proposals for important reforms, included in those processes, are discussed below.

 In a referendum on 23 June 2016, voters in the United Kingdom chose to leave the European Union (EU) (so-called ‘Brexit’).
 The United Kingdom invoked Article 50 of the Treaty on the Functioning of the European Union (TFEU) in March 2017, and this triggered a two-year exit procedure.
+This has since been extended to 31 October 2019.
 The implications will depend to a substantial extent on the terms on which exit is agreed and, therefore, remain unclear at this stage.
 The information included in this tax summary assumes, for now, the continuance of the UK’s membership in the European Union.
 Comments on the impact of leaving the European Union would be entirely speculative.

 Changes that have taken effect in the past year